barryw/bjr/README.md

 #### Building Docker images

+TODO

 #### SDKs

 The BJR API server has a Swagger UI available at `/api-docs` which you can use to interact with BJR.
 The `swagger.yaml` lives in `swagger/v1` and can be used to generate SDKs for several languages using OpenAPI codegen.

+__NOTE__: If you change the functionality of the API server, make sure you run `rake rswag` before generating the SDKs since the SDKs are generated from the swagger.yaml.

 In order to generate the SDKs, you will need to be running `docker`.
 To generate them, run